The purpose of any persuasive writing text is to persuade the reader of a particular point of view or to take a specific course of action.

-Now it’s time for students to jot down some ideas for their brand’s slogan.
-Slogans tend to be short and punchy phrases that help make brands more memorable for customers.
+Now it’s time for students to jot down ideas for their brand’s slogan.
+Slogans are short and punchy phrases that help make brands more memorable for customers.

 Slogans often employ literary devices such as alliteration, puns, or rhyme.
 They don’t always have to be the most meaningful things in the world; it’s more important that they’re memorable.
 Think Nike’s Just to Do It or McDonald’s I’m Lovin’ It – not the most meaning-rich phrases in the world but instantly recognizable!